 Chief Executive Officer

-In addition to her tireless efforts for the AHA, Nancy shares her passion for improving the health of individuals in the U.S. and globally by serving as a member of the Boards of Directors of, the Coalition to Transform Advanced Care, Research!
-America, the Alliance for a Healthier Generation, the Campaign for Tobacco-Free Kids, the Truth Initiative, and the Valentin Fuster-Mount Sinai Foundation for Science, Health and Empowerment; as a member of the Executive Committees of Research!America; and as a member of the Qualcomm Life Advisory Board, the FasterCures Research Acceleration and Innovation Network Advisory Council, the Healthcare Advisory Board to the Bipartisan Policy Center’s CEO Council on Health and Innovation, and Leadership18.
-She also previously served as Chairman of the Board of the National Health Council.
+In addition to her work at the AHA, Nancy shares her passion for improving the health of individuals in the U.S. and globally as co-chairman of the Health Governors Community and member of the Board of Stewards of the World Economic Forum, vice-chairman of the Truth Initiative, and as a member of the Precision Medicine Council and Board of Directors of the World Economic Forum’s Centre for the Fourth Industrial Revolution, the Coalition to Transform Advanced Care, Research!
+America, the Alliance for a Healthier Generation, the Campaign for Tobacco-Free Kids and the Valentin Fuster-Mount Sinai Foundation for Science, Health & Empowerment.
+She also serves as a member of the Phillips Advisory Board, Verily Project Baseline Advisory Board and Leadership18.
+She is a past chairman of the board and current board member of the National Health Council.